stelzinga/MF/MGT_80.Tools.md

 Are all Stress Levels actually possible?
 Take for example Staff.
 Is a single person 50% available?
 Probably not, although scenarios could be devised where this is actually the case e.g., half day work.
 However, Staff often operates in Groups, and 50% of a Group not being able to show up for work is easier to imagine (viral disease, or simply half of them went out together and got food poisoning).
 Similarly for Office, is it really possible to have an only 50% available office?
 Well, yes: as mentioned above, offices can have multiple floors.
 One floor can be flooded and not another.
 For USer Apps a similar concepts can be applied, it may be that only a single User App is affected by a bug, and all other User Apps still work as normal, etc. As can be seen, in a larger company, where Component within the Conceptual Framework are composed of sub-components, it is very well possible to have Stress Levels of 50% or even more granular, like 10, 20, 30% etc.

 ### Recovery Components
 Assuming all Components can fail, companies often opt for a duplication of their setup using *Recovery Components*.
 Having such Recovery Components makes the company *resilient*.
-Resilience in a company's Operations is thus achieved through a full or partial secondary or full secondary setup as follows:
+Resilience in a company's Operations is thus achieved through a full or partial secondary setup as follows:

 _____________________________________
           Public Infra

-             ᵖʳⁱᵐᵃʳʸ
+            primary

          Office   Suppliers
            ⇗⇙     ⇘⇖
            User Apps  ⇆  Server Apps
-         ⇗⇙
+         ⇗⇙      (incl Data)
   Clients ⇆ Staff
-         ⇘⇖
+         ⇘⇖      (incl Data)
          User Apps  ⇆  Server Apps
            ⇘⇖     ⇗⇙
          Office   Suppliers

-             ˢᵉᶜᵒⁿᵈᵃʳʸ
+            secondary
 _____________________________________

     Fig 2: Resilient Components

 In which all components now appear twice except:
 - Public Infra: not in the control of the company, so it is deemed not redundant.
 - Clients: not in control of the company.
-It is possible that some Clients have a redundant setup as well.
+It is possible that some Clients have a resilient setup as well.
 However, from the company's perspective this is transparent.
 - Staff: companies do not keep spare Staff.
 This means that Staff is effectively a weak link in most resilient setups i.e., if somehow the Staff is not available Operations may effectively stop entirely!
 More on this later.

 The Components in the bottom part of the diagram are called Secondary User Apps, Secondary Office, etc. In the top part, the components are referred to as Primary i.e., Primary User Apps, Primary Office, etc. The Secondary components are often -but not always!- a direct copy of the Primary Components.
 Instead of Primary/Secondary other combos are used e.g., Primary/Backup.
 If production is up and running using Primary Components it is referred to as Business As Usual (BAU).